 West Virginia courts have authority to modify overbroad non-competes, narrowing an unreasonable restriction to a reasonable scope and enforcing the revised version.
 West Virginia case law supports partial enforcement of restrictive covenants, allowing courts to enforce a non-compete to the extent it is reasonable.

-This reformation authority places West Virginia among the states where employers face limited risk from moderate overreach — the court will narrow rather than void.
+This reformation authority places West Virginia among the states where employers face limited risk from moderate overreach, as the court will narrow rather than void.
 This distinguishes West Virginia from strict no-reformation states like Wisconsin, Nebraska, and the post-2023 Wyoming approach.
-For employees, this means overbreadth alone is unlikely to free them entirely — the stronger defenses are the absence of a protectable interest and, given West Virginia's balancing emphasis, the disproportionate hardship of enforcement.
+For employees, this means overbreadth alone is unlikely to free them entirely.
+The stronger defenses are the absence of a protectable interest and, given West Virginia's balancing emphasis, the disproportionate hardship of enforcement.

 West Virginia's consideration rules follow general principles.
 For new employees, the employment constitutes adequate consideration.
 For existing employees, the consideration analysis turns on whether the employee received meaningful consideration for the new restriction.
 Employees presented with non-competes mid-employment without any new benefit should examine whether adequate consideration was provided.